Source:

 - Engine No.: B7136

-Much of the Austin 7's success can be put down to the fact that it was designed as a "big car in miniature".
+Austin 7's success can be put down to the fact that it was designed as a "big car in miniature".

 The sceptical buying public could see that it was properly engineered, and its quality of manufacture was